jasonpilz/globule/README.md

 mix escript.install
 ```

-Adding your `escripts` directory to your `PATH` will allow convinient invocation.
+Add your `escripts` directory to your `PATH` for convenient invocation.
 More info [here](https://hexdocs.pm/mix/Mix.Tasks.Escript.Install.html#content)

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed